-Hollywood star Johnny Depp is to direct a new film about Italian artist Amedeo Modigliani which he will co-produce with Al Pacino and Barry Navidi, according to The Hollywood Reporter.
+Johnny Depp is to direct a new film about the artist Amedeo Modigliani with Italian star Riccardo Scamarcio in the title role alongside Hollywood legend Al Pacino and French actor Pierre Niney.

-The movie will focus on the turbulent life of the Italian painter and sculptor (1884-1920) who is celebrated for his portraits featuring elongated necks and faces.
+The film will focus on the turbulent life of the Italian painter and sculptor (1884-1920) who is celebrated for his portraits featuring elongated necks and faces.

-Adapted from the play by Dennis McIntyre, Depp's film will be set in Paris in 1916.
-Production is scheduled to start in Europe in spring 2023 and the cast is expected to be unveiled soon.
+Adapted from the play by Dennis McIntyre, Depp's film will be set in Paris in 1916, with production scheduled to get underway in Budapest this autumn.

 The movie will chart a 48-hour "turning point" in Modigliani's life, "ultimately solidifying his reputation as an artistic legend", according to The Hollywood Reporter.

 Depp, 59, said he is "incredibly honoured" to be making a film about Modigliani who endured "a life of great hardship, but eventual triumph — a universally human story all viewers can identify with.”

 Navidi described the film to Deadline as "a snapshot of Modigliani’s life that gives us insight into his struggle as an artist suffering from lack of recognition", adding that the combination of the cast and Depp's direction will make the movie "a dream come true".

 The project marks a return to directing for Depp, 25 years after he directed The Brave in which he starred with Marlon Brando.